What's a Good GRE Score?

 GRE Score at a Glance

-Before we delve further into the specifics of what makes a good GRE score, let's take a look at score averages at a glance.
-Below is a table detailing score averages from ETS, the makers of the GRE, from July 2014 through June 2017.
-Whether it's relevant or not, we should note that out of the test-takers featured in this table, 52% of them were female, 46% were male, and 2% did not provide a classification to gender.
+Before we delve further into the specifics of what makes a good GRE score, let's take a look at the averages.
+Below is a table detailing score averages from ETS, the makers of the GRE, from July 2021 through June 2024.
+Whether it's relevant or not, we should note that the test takers represented in this table were 52% male and 48% female, with less than 1% who didn't provide a gender classification.

 Test# of Test TakersAverage GRE ScoreStandard Deviation